minimapletinytools/tinytools-vty/README.md

 - [quit]: quit the app, prompts to save if there are unsaved changes

-# enabling unicode widechar support
+# unicode widechar and grapheme cluster support

-## NOT WORKING, WILL CRASH RANDOMLY IF YOU USE UNICODE WIDE CHARS 😨 (this is due to bugs in TextZipper module that I still need to fix)

-Unicode character display width seems to vary by terminal so you will need to generate a unicode width table file in order to enable support for unicode wide characters.
+Unicode character display width seems to vary by terminal. `tinytools-vty` uses the xterm-256 (mac default terminal) terminal width mappings by default.
 You can run `tinytools-vty` with the `--widthtable` arg to generate the table to your local config directory for the current terminal.
 Generating the table samples each unicode character inside the terminal and takes a few seconds to run.
 Please see the `Graphics.Vty.UnicodeWidthTable` module of the [vty](https://hackage.haskell.org/package/vty) for more info.
+Grapheme clusters are not really supported by terminals so they are currently disabled 😭.

+Also note that many mono-space text displays do not display unicode widechars at a width consistent with its mono-spacing 😕.